joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-22-pass-cranberry-sauce.md

 ### Unrolling the table

-it's easier to think about this problem if we "unroll" the circle.
+it's easier to think about this problem if we "unroll" the circle. there are $N$ positions in total and we unroll them so that we have a line going from position $1$ to $N.$ since almost all trajectories will cross between $1$ and $N,$ we add a redundant copy of positions $x$ to $N$ to the left of $1$:

+(image of the unrolled line)

+all possibile trajectories we're interested in will take place along this line.

 ### Evolutionary fixing